k-int/arches-her/README.md

    ARCHES_APPLICATIONS = ("arches_her",)
    ```

 5. If developing Arches for HERs, you'll need to add the HER_ROOT setting which indicates where on your file system your arches_her repository is located.
-You'll need to ajust the path according to where you have cloned the arches_her repo:
+You'll need to adjust the path according to where you have cloned the arches_her repo:

    ```python
    HER_ROOT = os.path.join(os.path.dirname(os.path.abspath(inspect.getfile(inspect.currentframe()) + '../../../')), 'arches-her', 'arches_her')